Solve Your Debt Problem Once And For All With This Step-By-Step Guide

 When you focus on financial solutions, you treat the symptom instead of the cause.
 When you focus on the habitude, you focus on the underlying cause so that the symptom takes care of itself automatically and without any self-discipline.

 Let me be clear – this isn’t a quick fix.
 The results you produce from this approach will occur gradually over time.
 Just as it took time to accumulate the debt, it takes time to unwind it when you work with root causes.

 However, the solutions are as permanent as the new habitudes you adopt.
 That makes all the difference.

 That’s why you keep buying things you can’t afford and spending more than you earn.

-Everyone knows the first law of finance is to spend less than you make, but it is easier said than done for many.
+Everyone knows the first law of finance is to spend less than you make, but it's easier said than done for many.
 How do you overcome the emotional barriers that keep you mired in debt?

-The easiest path is to adopt the key financial habits that close the gap between knowing what to do and actually getting it done so that you put your debt freedom on auto-pilot.
-These new habits result in new decisions that produce new financial results: it is simple cause and effect.
+The easiest path is to adopt the key financial habits that close the gap between knowing what to do, and actually getting it done, so that you put your debt freedom on auto-pilot.
+These new habits result in new decisions that produce new financial results: it's simple cause and effect.

 The good news is this means you have the power to improve your financial situation no matter where you are at today.
 You created your habits, and your habits produce your long term financial results.
 That means you’re in charge and have the power to make positive changes.

 Consider the following 7 financial habitudes that can take you to debt or wealth.
 The habits you choose will literally determine your financial success or failure.